norahariokot/movieNotes/README.md

 ```

 - #### Set up Environment Variables:
-Inside the project directory, there a `.env`file to manage sensitive variables like secret keys.
+Inside the project directory, there is a `.env`file to manage sensitive variables like secret keys.
 Assign a value to the `app_secret_key` variable.
 **Note**: Keep the value assigned to this variable confidential and do not share your `.env` file publicly.